 "This is you helping me, Spock?
 I might prefer you as an enemy."
-She seemed to lose the emotional energy that was driving her, retreated into the stony woman he'd seen recently, before she'd come to him for help.
+She seemed to lose the emotional energy that was driving her, retreated into the stony woman he had seen recently, before she had come to him for help.
 "And what happens to me in this plan?"

 "I am not unmoved by you."